Is Addiction A Preventable Disease?

 - Genetics – If people in your family have struggled with drug use in the past, your child may run into the same patterns.
 Set a good example by avoiding drug and alcohol use: children learn by watching your behavior and you can help keep them clean.

-- Trauma – Childhood can be a traumatic place and your child may turn to drug to alleviate trauma symptoms.
+- Trauma – Childhood can be a traumatic place and your child may turn to the drug to alleviate trauma symptoms.
 So if they’ve experienced a traumatic incident (such as a fight, sexual, verbal, or physical abuse, neglect, natural disasters, or a car accident), immediately get them psychological help.

 - Peer pressure – Everyone wants to fit in with their friends and your children may feel the pull of drug use from their friends.
-Teaching a child independence of opinion and self-respect goes a long way towards combating peer pressure.
+Teaching child independence of opinion and self-respect goes a long way towards combating peer pressure.

 - Depression and anxiety – Psychological problems impact a wide range of children and their immature minds don’t know how to process these emotions.
 As a result, they often turn to drugs to self-medicate.
 Offer your children a support system and counseling, if necessary.